redtexts/texts/pannekoek_1936_communist_party.md

 played the nationalistic game trying to compete with the capitalistic parties.
-In the Reichstag it proposed a companionship of the communist armed forces, the "red guards", with the German capitalist army (Reichwehr) [sic].
+In the Reichstag it proposed a companionship of the communist armed forces, the "red guards", with the German capitalist army (Reichswehr).
 Here international politics played a part.
 Russia, at that time hostile to the western victorious governments, tried to make an alliance with Germany, hence the German communist party had to make friends with its own capitalist government.